ILIAS-eLearning/ILIAS/Services/ResourceStorage/MIGRATIONS.md

-# How to Migrate a ILIAS-Component to the new ResourceStorage-Service
+# How to Migrate a ILIAS-Component to the ResourceStorage-Service (IRSS)

 ## Introduction
 With ILIAS 7 the possibility of migrations was introduced in the setup.
 Among other things, these are used to transfer files from old structures to the ILIAS Resource Storage Service (IRSS).

-Information about migrations in general can be found at [Setup-Readme](./setup/README.md).
+Information about migrations in general can be found at [setup/README](../../setup/README.md).

 ## General approach
 Many components store uploaded files from users.
 These files usually belong to something, let's call this a "thing".
 A forum post is a thing to which files can be saved.
 Or an exercise unit is a "thing" to which instruction files can be uploaded.
 A migration is best targeted at such an isolated use case.
 It is easier to migrate this use case individually and isolated than all use cases within a component.